-This Starter Rulebook is in every Black Rider starter deck.
-The 60 cards in the fixed portion of your starter deck are designed to work with this rulebook, but the three rare cards in your starter deck might have game text that is not explained in here.
+The Starter Rulebook is in every Mount Doom starter deck.
+The 60 cards in the fixed portion of your starter deck are designed to work with this rulebook, but the three rare cards in your starter deck might have game text that is not explained in this Starter Rulebook.

-If this is your first experience with this trading card game, you should set those rare cards aside.
+If this is your first experience with this trading card game, you should set your rare cards aside.
 Rare cards have an "R" in their collector's info in the lower right corner.

-The Starter Rulebook describes how to play a game between two or more players who each have a Black Rider starter deck.
-(Other The Lord of the Rings TCG starter decks might have game text that is not explained in this rulebook.)
+The Starter Rulebook describes how to play a game between two or more players who each have a Mount Doom starter deck.
+(Other Lord of the Rings TCG starter decks might have game text that is not explained in this rulebook.)